marcusoftnet/marcusoftnet.github.io/_posts/2016-06-22-the-bungsu-story---some-progress.md

 [bit.ly/bungsustory](bit.ly/bungsustory) - tell all your friends!

+I've also created a twitter account [@bungsustorybook](https://twitter.com/bungsustorybook) where I will share most of the information on the book.

 # Progress and hopes
 The book is progressing...
 But a bit slow for my taste.
 I have the most excellent help from [Duarte Vasco](https://twitter.com/duarte_vasco) that is more a writing-coach than merely my editor.